The Importance of Real-World Evidence in the Early Detection and Treatment of Chronic Diseases

 Mr. Thiele, could you give us a brief introduction to the concept of Real-World Evidence (RWE) and explain why it is becoming particularly important in modern medicine?

-Real-World Evidence (RWE) is based on the analysis of real-world data (RWD), for example from electronic patient records, health insurance and billing data or wearables, to generate clinical evidence.
-As they allow a broader, more diverse and more realistic view of the efficacy and safety of treatments in the general population, RWE studies are a valuable addition to the findings from randomized controlled trials.
-They also allow the observation of long-term effects and help to conduct cost-benefit analyses, which is highly relevant for decision-makers in the healthcare sector.
-RWE can also reveal differences in the effect of treatments on different patient groups.
-Health authorities such as the FDA and EMA are increasingly recognizing the value of RWE for regulatory purposes, which can accelerate the approval of new therapies and the expansion of existing indications.
+Real-World Evidence (RWE) is based on the analysis of real-world data (RWD), such as electronic health records (EHR), medical claims, and wearable-generated data, to generate clinical evidence.
+By providing a broader, more diverse, and realistic view of treatment efficacy and safety in real-world settings, RWE studies complement findings from randomized controlled trials.
+They help assess long-term effects and support cost-benefit analyses, which are essential for healthcare decision-makers.
+RWE also reveals variations in treatment effects across different patient populations.
+Regulatory agencies like the FDA and EMA increasingly recognize the value of RWE for regulatory decision-making, accelerating drug approvals and the expansion of indications for existing treatments.

 Webinar Recording